 COLLEEN KENNEY is a partner in Sidley’s Chicago office.
-She is also the chair of Sidley’s E-Discovery Task Force.
-Colleen has more than 25 years of experience representing clients in complex employment, financial and consumer class action litigation.
-Colleen has litigated class actions that range from claims under the Fair Labor Standard Act, the Equal Pay Act and Title VII, consumer fraud, and securities fraud.
-She has also represented pharmaceutical clients in complex and multi-districted product liability cases.
+She is the Chambers ranked founder and head of Sidley’s eDiscovery and Data Analytics group, and is one of the country’s preeminent authorities on eDiscovery.
+Colleen has more than 30 years of experience representing clients in complex employment, financial and consumer class action litigation.
+Colleen has litigated class and collective actions that range from consumer fraud claims, Equal Pay Act and Title VII claims and securities fraud actions.
+She has also represented clients in complex and multi-districted product liability and mass tort cases.
 She has extensive experience in assisting clients mediate, arbitrate and litigate complicated and multifaceted contractual and other commercial disputes in a variety of industries, including representing companies in highly intricate accounting-related internal investigations covering numerous industries and a wide range of financial topics.

 Colleen is a Certified Public Accountant and a Certified Management Accountant.
 She is a longtime member of the Sedona Conference Working Group on Electronic Discovery, a member of the Electronic Discovery Institute, an active member of the Seventh Circuit E-Discovery Pilot Program on E Discovery, a faculty speaker of the E Discovery Institute and a member of the Duke Law Conference Discovery Proportionality Guidelines Team.
 Prior to law school, she worked for four years as an auditor for a large public accounting firm.

-In August 2016, Colleen was nominated to join the faculty of the Second Annual Judicial Training Symposium for Federal Judges on behalf of the Electronic Discovery Institute board of directors and the Federal Judicial Center.
+Colleen has been a faculty member of the Annual Judicial Training Symposium for Federal Judges on behalf of the Electronic Discovery Institute board of directors and the Federal Judicial Center.
 This program includes views from plaintiffs and requesting parties, in-house counsel, defense counsel, government agency enforcement staff, non-lawyer technology specialists and judges.
-Colleen was also recognized in the 2016 edition of Who’s Who Legal: Litigation.
+Described by clients as a “big-picture strategist” and “the most confident voice in the room,” Colleen was ranked in the 2021 edition of Chambers USA in the E-Discovery & Information Governance section.
+Colleen was also recognized in Who’s Who Legal: Litigation.